lewisknewton/questionnaire-engine/README.md

 * JSON (`.json`)
 * TSV (`.tsv`)

+The default file format is JSON (`.json`).
+To change the file format, authors can simply expand the *Download Options* dropdown and select their desired option.

 #### Deleting Responses

 On the [review.html](public/review.html) page, authors can delete responses they do not wish to keep.
 They can delete all responses at once by clicking the *Delete Responses* button, or an individual response by clicking its respective *Delete* button on the individual view.